wp-plugins/infinite-ajax-scrolling-for-woocommerce/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 There is a tendency to scroll down till one reaches the end of a web page.
 Infinite Scrolling Plugin uses this insight.
-It allows the user to scroll down as much as he/she wants, on a category page of an ecommerce site.

 == Description ==